All Episodes

 Most of those from Vietnam who never got over the experience.

-Yeah, let's sum all this up because I'll tell you again what the Democrats are doing.
+Okay, yeah, let's sum all this up because I'll tell you again what the Democrats are doing.

 They want to leave Iraq now.

-You you won't find much disagreement about this.
+And the aftermath, I mean, I don't care, you won't find much disagreement about this.

 There will be a mass slaughter as there was when we got out of Vietnam.

-Cambodia, the killing fields, pole pot, it will happen, the North invading the South and wiping out as many people as possible.
+The North invading the South and wiping out as many people as possible.

-That did not deter the libs from getting us out of Vietnam and forcing us out of Vietnam.
+That did not deter the Libs from getting us out of Vietnam and forcing us out of Vietnam.

 They say they care about poor people and the disadvantaged and the disaffected and the thirsty and the hungry and the put upon and all that.